Nolu-M/Notes-code/README.md

     - allow us to move these two pieces of code into the same process --> get to share memory.

 ### Multithreading
--	A process can have multiple threads and execute at the same time in parallel
+-	The ability of a processor having multiple threads and executes them at the same time in parallel
 -	threads share the same space in memory
--	when the program has periods of 'waiting' and doing nothing, multi-threading decreases the runtime of a program.
+-	when the program has periods of **'waiting' and doing nothing**, multi-threading **decreases the runtime of a program**.
 -	longSquare: calculates the square of a number but takes a long time to do it.
 -	Threads: when waiting to fetch data from a remote server, code is sitting around doing nothing, you can do all the waiting in parallel and not one at a time.
 -	```T1 is threading.thread and nd, t2 is threading.thread```
 -	Target = name of the target function, longSquare
 -	Args = arguments
--	when the program has periods of 'waiting' and doing nothing, multi-threading decreases the runtime of a program.
+-	all threads of a process share global variables (stored in heap) and the program code
 ```
 def longSquare(num, results):
     time.sleep(1)